tristanlukens/a_nailbiters_worst_enemy/README.md

 ## Version 0.3

-- [ ] user can use sign up page to create an account
+-   [x] user can use sign up page to create an account
 -   [ ] user can click an "i forgor 💀" button for their password and email
+-   [ ] everything works with the user type
+-   [ ] there should be a remember me button on the fucking register page
+-   [ ] the pronoun dropdown menu looks terrible on safari